 The UITF can be operated by a single trained and authorized user (typically the personnel conducting gun and/or beam studies).
 During keV beam operations, tests can happen in unattended mode, for example a long beam run to measure the photocathode charge lifetime.

 UITF Operation

-PSS state for the UITF is either: Open Mode (open access), Sweep Mode, Ready Mode and Run Mode.
-Ready Mode is an internal (logical) mode confirming that all interlocks are ready for transition to Run Mode
+PSS state for the UITF is either: Open (open access), Sweep, Ready or Run.
+Ready state is an internal (logical) mode confirming that all interlocks are ready for transition to Run state.